IvanEstradaa/.dotfiles/README.md

 source macos/setup.sh
 ```

-When MacOS setup is finished, a pop-up will appear asking you to reboot your machine, to make some of the changes take effect
+Once the macOS setup is complete, a pop-up will appear prompting you to reboot your machine in order for some changes to take effect.